 Let’s see how much of vitamin D can be obtained through sunbathing?
 A Norway study found that 30 minutes of midday summer sun exposure of the whole skin is equivalent to taking 10,000-20,000 IU vitamin D orally12.
 At the same time, the winter levels of vitamin D are 10 to 100% lower than the summer levels.
 That means people in Norway cannot get vitamin D from sunlight between October and March.

-There are a lot of factors that can affect your ability to make vitamin D from sunlight.
-Firstly, it depends on how sensitive your skin is to sunlight.
-Other factors include the time of day, your skin color, and how far you live from the equator.
-Secondly, it should be taken into account how much skin you expose to sunlight and whether you’re wearing sunscreen.
+Several factors can influence your ability to produce vitamin D from sunlight.
+Firstly, it depends on the sensitivity of your skin to sunlight.
+Other contributing factors include the time of day, your skin color, and your proximity to the equator.
+Secondly, it’s important to consider the amount of skin exposed to sunlight and whether you’re wearing sunscreen.

 Does sunscreen reduce vitamin D production?

-Since we mentioned sunscreen, let’s see how it affects vitamin D. Some studies estimate that sunscreen of SPF 30 or more reduces vitamin D production in the body by about 95–98%13.
-However, several studies have shown that wearing sunscreen has a small impact on your blood levels during the summer141516.
-Perhaps the differing results are related to different factors and the duration of the experiments.
-Another possible explanation is that even though you are wearing sunscreen, staying in the sun for a longer period may cause enough vitamin D to be made.
-Anyway, the effect of sunscreens on circulating vitamin D levels remains debated.
+Since we’ve mentioned sunscreen, let’s examine its impact on vitamin D levels.
+Some studies suggest that sunscreen with SPF 30 or higher can reduce vitamin D production by about 95–98%12.
+However, other studies have found that wearing sunscreen has only a minor effect on blood levels during the summer131415.
+The variations in results may be due to different factors and study durations.
+Another explanation could be that even when wearing sunscreen, prolonged sun exposure may still produce enough vitamin D. Therefore, the impact of sunscreen on circulating vitamin D levels remains a topic of debate.

 FURTHER READING